GildedPleb/helm-charts/charts/hab/examples.md

 ---

-A 4 host, 3 node cluster with very uneven storage distribution per host, where only bitcoind and bcoin can participate in nPlusOne
+A 4 host, 3 node cluster with very uneven storage distribution per host, where only bitcoind and bcoin can participate in N+1

 ```yml
 nPlusOneHosts: